Why is Espresso served with Sparkling water?

 Why is espresso served with Lemon?

-For those who find the bitterness of espresso to be overpowering, Espresso Romano, a variant of espresso served with lemon rind, offers a solution.
+Espresso Romano, a variant of espresso served with lemon rind, is perfect for those who find the bitterness of espresso to be overpowering.
 The lemon rind acts as a natural de-bittering agent, absorbing some of the bitterness from the espresso.

 Related Espresso articles: